YutaGoto/JumpKingPlus.github.io/README.md

 *An enhanced version of Jump King.* :sparkles:

 ## Github pages site
 This repository contains the code for the GitHub Pages using Jekyll.
-This branch has nothing to do with the actual JumpKingPlus' code, check out `master` or `insider` branches.
+This repo has nothing to do with the actual JumpKingPlus' code.
+It's just the website.

 ### More about JumpKingPlus on the [<img src="https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/images/jkpluslogo.png" height="15"/> official website](https://phoenixx19.github.io/JumpKingPlus/about).